Financed and facilitated emissions

-(This article was published on 20 December 2022 and updated on 31 August 2023)
+(This article was published on 20 December 2022 and updated on 30 January 2025)

 What's the issue?

 The measurement of financed and facilitated emissions is a complex and fast-moving area.
 These emissions represent key metrics for commercial banks, insurance companies and asset managers (together, ‘financial institutions’).
-They help users to understand what the financial institution is funding and therefore both its ability to influence global emissions and its exposure to transition risk.
+Those metrics help users to understand what the financial institution is funding and therefore both its ability to influence global emissions and its exposure to transition risk.

 What are the requirements?